 You are marked as having voted during early voting.

 You requested and received a ballot by mail but cannot surrender it to the election judges.

-You wish to register with your current address but cannot provide required ID or a witness.
+You wish to register with your current Lake County address but cannot provide the required documentation or a witness.

 You insist on voting at incorrect Election Day voting site.

-In the voting site, you and the election judge will complete a Provisional Voter Affidavit Envelope.
-The election judge will give you a ballot and the affidavit envelope.
-After marking your ballot, you seal it in the provisional affidavit envelope and return it to the election judge.
+In the voting site, you and the election judge will complete a Provisional Ballot Envelope.
+The election judge will give you your ballot and the envelope.
+After marking your ballot, you seal it in the Provisional Ballot Envelope and return it to the election judge.
 Your ballot is NOT placed in the ballot bin.

-All provisional ballot envelopes are returned to the Lake County Clerk’s office AFTER Election Day.
-You have seven days to provide the Lake County Clerk’s office with any additional identification or documents to prove your name and/or address.
-We work with Illinois State Board of Elections, the Secretary of State’s office, and any new papers provided by you to determine your registration status.
-If your status can be proven and have not already cast a ballot, your provisional ballot is counted.
+All Provisional Ballot Envelopes are returned to the Lake County Clerk’s office AFTER Election Day.
+You have seven days to provide the Lake County Clerk’s office with any additional documentation to prove your name and/or address.
+We work with Illinois State Board of Elections, the Secretary of State’s office, and any new documentation provided by you to determine your registration status.
+If your status can be validated and have not already cast a ballot, your provisional ballot is counted.
 If your name and/or address cannot be validated or you have already cast a ballot, your provisional ballot is not cast.